 As members of the Governing Council of NEST, the Senior Fellows will contribute their expertise to support NEST activities, including strategic advice on research directions, dissemination strategies, education opportunities, and fund-raising.

-Paul Boothe - Managing Director of Trillium Network for Advanced Manufacturing
+Paul Boothe - Deputy Director of Trillium Network for Advanced Manufacturing

 Valerian Marochko - Executive Director of London Cross Cultural Learner Centre